Skip to content

 • Translation is not only a point of access but also serves as a point of visibility.

-Q: What problem or challenge did Wintranslation help you address?
+Q: What problem or challenge did wintranslation help you address?

 A: They helped us to reach a wider audience, as well as serve and broaden our community.
 They helped us ensure more people could access history.